Adaptive-DigitalTwin/Simulator-based-Digital-Twin/README.md

 # Readme
 ## Introduction
-The project is about enabling simulator-based Structural Digital Twin
+The project is about enabling simulator-based Structural Digital Twin.

 It requires the core process simulator, simulation model enabling like geometrical model and discretisation tools in advance as this tool is about validating and calibration of the simulator based DT.